thecodezone/wp-scripts/README.md

 The sync script
 > scripts/sync [env] [env]

-Sync from production to development
+Sync from production to development if your development environment is remote or docker-based
 > scripts/sync production development

+Sync from production to development if your development runs environment is on your local machine ourside of a VM
+> scripts/sync production development --local

 Sync from production to staging
 > scripts/sync production/staging